coderbec/vincere-custom-zapier/readme.md

 Add new talent pool for candidate
 Create new Candidate

-# TODO - severla more working actions to add here
+# TODO - several more working actions to add here

 This supplements the vincere native app which provides additional triggers etc.